textileio/papers/draft.md

 #### Note About Threats {#sec:Threats}

-In general, Threads are designed for networks of *collaborating* peers, so peers are generally assumed to be using a "compliant" Thread implementation.
-In other words, Thread Peers are expected to enforce their own ACL rules via agent-centric security practices.
-For example, if a Peer A, who has ACL write access, updates the ACL, all Thread participants who received said update are expected to then locally enforce said ACL.
+The design of threads is suited to two broad use-cases.
+The first is for datasets and documents where one or a few verified owners have the right to update those documents, and others (possibly many) can read those updates.
+The second is for closed networks of collaborating peers, so peers are generally assumed to be using a "compliant" Thread implementation.
+In the latter case, each Thread Peer is expected to enforce its own ACL rules via agent-centric security practices.
+For example, if a Peer A, who has ACL write access, updates the ACL, all Thread participants who received the said update are expected to enforce said ACL then locally.
 If Thread updates come out of order, it is up to the receiving Peers to re-process the updates to take into account new ACL updates.

-More stringent ACL constraints could be built on top of Threads if one so chooses, including links to external *smart contract*-based ACLs.

 #### Note About Deleting {#sec:deleting}

 Deleting data in distributed systems is a complex concept.
 In practice, it is impossible to ensure all Peers in a system will comply with any given Tombstone Event.
-Often, data (i.e., Blocks, Events, etc.) are kept locally, including *original and tombstone* Events, to facilitate parsing of the Datastore.
+Often, data (i.e. Blocks, Events, etc.) are kept locally, including *original and tombstone* Events, to facilitate parsing of the Datastore.
 This means raw data that have been "deleted" are not immediately purged from a Peer's storage.
-However, in strict data compliance situations (e.g., the EU's GDPR), a deletion Event *may* additionally generate a Snapshot Event, allowing past data to be purged from the local Event and Block stores.
+However, in strict data compliance situations (e.g. the EU's GDPR), a deletion Event *may* additionally generate a Snapshot Event, allowing past data to be purged from the local Event and Block stores.
 Compliant Peers should then purge "deleted" data.
 However, the possibility of non-compliant data caching remains.
 The initial Textile Threads reference implementation will *not* automatically purge deleted data from the local store.
-This compliance requirement will initially be left up to application-level developers.
+This compliance requirement will initially be left up to application developers.

 Conclusion
 ==========